Independent Evaluator (retired)

 Photo credit: Bernard Broughton, 2009

-Over 18 months in 2005-2006 I led the Inter-Agency Real Time Evaluation of the International Humanitarian Response to the Crisis in Darfur, initiated by the UN Under-Secretary General for Humanitarian Affairs.
+> For 18 months in 2005-2006 I led the Inter-Agency Real Time Evaluation (RTE) of the International Humanitarian Response to the Crisis in Darfur Sudan, initiated by the UN Under-Secretary General for Humanitarian Affairs.

-In 2006 ALNAP included an evaluation I led of WFP’s food assistance for Iraqi and Afghan refugees in Iran as a best practice example in Evaluating humanitarian action using the OECD-DAC criteria: An ALNAP guide for humanitarian agencies.
+> In 2006 an evaluation I led of WFP’s food assistance to Iraqi and Afghan refugees in Iran was presented as a best practice example in Evaluating humanitarian action using the OECD-DAC criteria: An ALNAP guide for humanitarian agencies.

-In 2016 I led the design of the Joint New Zealand-Australia Monitoring and Evaluation Framework for Humanitarian Responses in the Pacific.
+> In 2016 I led the design of the Joint New Zealand-Australia Monitoring and Evaluation Framework for Humanitarian Responses in the Pacific which in addition to the framework and rationale including a suite of templates, tools and guidance (58 pages)

-In 2018 I was invited to present my Evaluation of Australia's response to Droughts and Frosts in PNG 2015-2017 at the ANU Development Policy Centre's annual PNG aid evaluation forum.
+> In 2018 I was invited to present my Evaluation of Australia's response to Droughts and Frosts in PNG 2015-2017 at the ANU Development Policy Centre's PNG Aid Evaluation Forum.

-In 2024 I led the Evaluation of Australia’s Humanitarian Responses to Complex and Protracted Crises in Myanmar covering the period 2017 to mid-2024.
-The evaluation included Australian assistance to those displaced to Bangladesh and Thailand
+> In 2024 I led the Evaluation of Australia’s Humanitarian Responses to Complex and Protracted Crises in Myanmar (2017-2024).
+This was a large and complex evaluation and included evaluating assistance to those displaced across borders to Bangladesh & Thailand.

 Tarawa Reef Kiribati - vulnerable to sea level rise